 It’s often the case that, even after the task has been completed, additional requests for changes will come from the client – often because there are several people involved in the process, resulting in these requests arriving in unpredictable batches.

 The result of this is inevitably massive amounts of scope creep, which will also result in delays with being paid, and being able to commit to another client, hitting your agency’s profitability targets.
 Back in our agency days we had some projects that literally took a year to get finished while waiting for the client to finally decide that the website did look exactly how they wanted it.

 Today, we’re here to bring that to an end…

 Why A Solid Design Approval Process Matters

-We often encounter web designers & agencies that are confident that they can deal with these problems as they come up without an actual plan or process.
+We often encounter web designers & agencies that are confident that they can deal with the problem of delayed design approvals and unexpected client requests as they arise – even without an actual plan or process for handling them.
 So, before we dive in – let’s take a look at why that isn’t a good idea:

 - Scope creep usually arises after the initial design is done.

 - Expecting the client to understand the process isn’t going to impress them when they don’t.